DT-Service-Consulting/gtfs_railways/README.md

 - **example_04.py**
-   - Minimal working example of the P-space function.
+   - Minimal working example of the nodes removal simulation on a single graph.
-     The P-space is the ensemble of all possible paths in the railway network.

 - **example_05.py**
-    - Need a description of the example.
+    - Minimal working example of the simulations of node removals for multiple subgraphs